StopExecutionsinIran: Bandwidth interruption

-During the tweetstorm to notify the masses and foreign press agencies of the atrocities, the Iranian Bandwidth were witnessing interruptions.
-According to NetBlocks, the Iranian bandwidth around 9 p.m. (local time) on the night of July 14, 2020, was either terminated in many areas or was witnessing high tribulations and limited speed on many others, possibly due to orders given to Iranian internet service providers.
+During the widespread social media campaign surrounding the "#StopExecutionsInIran" movement, aimed at notifying the masses and foreign press agencies, significant internet disruptions were reported across Iran.
+According to data provided by NetBlocks, a digital rights watchdog organization, connectivity issues began escalating on the evening of July 14, 2020.
+At approximately 9:00 p.m. local time, large portions of the country's internet bandwidth experienced either complete shutdowns or severe throttling, resulting in limited access and dramatically reduced internet speeds in several regions.
+These disruptions are widely believed to have been implemented at the directive of Iranian authorities through the country’s state-controlled internet service providers.

-It is also important to note that the Iranian government have been known to shut down the internet fully when there's a thread of an uprising, as done in 2019.
-So it is reasonable to be aware and concerned that there might be another shut down on the way.
+This pattern of interference aligns with the Iranian government's broader history of controlling and restricting digital communications during periods of political unrest.
+Notably, during the nationwide protests of November 2019, the government executed a total internet blackout lasting from 16-23, severing the country from global digital communication.
+Given this precedent, observers and digital rights groups expressed concern that a similar, more extensive shutdown could be imminent in response to the renewed online mobilization surrounding the hashtag campaign.

 Outcomes

 Announcement (and the Consequential Denying) of Retrial and Stopping the Execution

 On July 15, 2020, Fars News Agency ran a story that claimed Ebrahim Raisi, head of Judicial system of Iran, has issued a retrial based on the article 477 of criminal procedure.
 Though later Mahdi Keshtdar, CEO of Mizan Online News Agency (a subsidiary of Judicial system of Iran), stated that "the news that one of the other news agencies has published in regards to Ebrahim Raisi's order to retrial the three accused from 2019–2020 Iranian protests are false".
 Moments later, Fars News Agency also denied the story and ran an amendment that according to the criminal procedure, the chance for a retrial is on the shoulder of the attorneys.